-Curriculum development in both elementary and secondary schools, with emphasis on interrelationships between these levels, responsibilities of curricular and supervisory personnel, and use of research.
-640A-640B-640C.
-Seminar In Elementary School Administration and Supervision (2-2-2) Prerequisites: Educational Administration 600, 610, 620, 630, and admission to Program of Educational Administration; concurrent registration in 660A-660B.
-Analysis of theories and practices in the administration and supervision of the elementary school.
-650A-650B-650C.
-Seminar in Secondary School Administration and Supervision Supervision (2-2-2) Prerequisites: Educational Administration 600, 610, 620, 630, and admission to Program of Analysis of theories and practices in the administration and supervision of the secondary Educational Administration.
-660A-660B.
+Curriculum development in both elementary and secondary schools, with emphasis on interrelationships between these levels, responsibilities of curricular and supervisory personnel, 640A-640B-640C.
+Seminar in Elementary School Administration and Supervision (2-2-2) Prerequisites: Educational Administration 600, 610, 620, 630, and admission to Program of Educational Administration; concurrent registration in 660A-660B.
+Analysis of theories and practices in the administration and supervision of the elementary 650A-650B-650C.
+Seminar in Secondary School Administration and Supervision Supervision (2-2-2) Prerequisites: Educational Administration 600, 610, 620, 630, and admission to Program of Educational Administration.
+Analysis of theories and practices in the administration and supervision of the secondary 660A-660B.
 Field Experience in Educational Administration (2-2) Cr/NC Prerequisite: Admission to program in Educational Administration and permission of candidate's school district.
 Administrative field experience in schools or other educational settings.
 680. Seminar in Educational Administration (1-6) Prerequisites: Teaching credential and consent of instructor.
-Study of educational administration in a specialized field, such as community college, school district, a subject field, or designated services.
+Study of educational administration in a specialized field; such as community college, school district, a subject field, or designated services.
 Field experience when appropriate.
 See Class Schedule for specific content.
 May be repeated with new content.
 Maximum credit six units applicable on a master's degree.
-Ito be ce 682.
-Workshop in Educational Administration (1-3) Prerequisites: Teaching credential and permission of department.
+682. Workshop in Educational Administration (1-3) Prerequisites: Teaching credential and permission of department.
 Concentration, in a workshop environment, on a particular problem and/or competency unique to educational administrators.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit three units applicable on a master's degree.
-700. Seminar in Legal and Financial Aspects of School District Management (3) Prerequisites: Teaching credential, and Educational Administration 600, 610, 620, 630, Principles and practices of law and finance as an aspect of school business administration, school plant planning and development, and the operation and maintenance of school facilities and services 710.
-Seminar in School-Community Relationships (3) Prerequisites: Teaching credential, and Educational Administration 600, 610, 620, 630.
-Sociological aspects of school administration with particular emphasis on broad social policy, contemporary issues, community-school relationships, other social and service agencies of the community.
-730. Seminar in District Curriculum Development, Evaluation and Improvement (3) Prerequisites: Teaching credential, and Educational Administration 600, 610, 620, 630.
-School district curricular development from kindergarten through community college, relationships of the superintendent and central administrative staff to regular staff and supervisory staff.
-740. Advanced Seminar in Educational Administration (3) Prerequisites: Teaching credential and Educational Administration 700, 710, 730 Study of a selected area in educational administration, such as educational law, finance, supervision, personnel procedures, etc. May be repeated with new content.
-See Class Schedule for specific content.
-Maximum credit nine units applicable on a master's degree.
-750. Seminar in Educational Facilities Planning (3) Cr/NC Prerequisite: Possession of an administrative credential Development of new and/or remodeling of old educational facilities from the planning stage to complete utilization.
-(Formerly numbered Educational Administration 750B.)
-760. Internship in Educational Administration (2-6) Cr/NC Prerequisites: Teaching credential and consent of instructor.
-Internship for prospective educational administrators.
-Released time, permission of supporting organization and administration with chair of Department of Educational Administration previous semester required.
-UPPER DIVISION COURSES IN EDUCATIONAL TECHNOLOGY AND LIBRARIANSHIP 532.
-Design and Production of Instructional Materials (3) Six hours of activity.
+740. Advanced Seminar in Educational Administration (3) Prerequisite: Teaching credential.